An epic two week road trip itinerary for the North and South Islands

 Hokitika makes a great place to stop for the night.
 If you’re lucky, you’ll catch a sunset on the driftwood strewn beach.

-A quick note — if there has been heavy rain in the previous day or two, you might want to skip Hokitika Gorge.
+If there has been heavy rain in the previous day or two, you might want to skip Hokitika Gorge.
 The water won’t be bright blue but a raging torrent of brown if this is the case.
-I went right after a few days of downpour and it wasn’t worth the detour, as the blue water is what makes it so special.

 Day 7: Head to Franz Josef or Fox Glacier